Recently, I had the opportunity to work on legacy code with several teams from various organizations. I would like to share my experience.

 Now (4) we can start to make bigger changes.
 Once you have the unit tests in place you feel free.
 You make a small change, you run the test.
 Another small step and the tests run again.
 Some IDEs have plug-ins that run the tests every time something is changed.

 This is the time to get better familiar with the automatic refactoring tools of your IDE.
-Make sure you are familiar with introduce parameter, field, variable.
+Make sure you are familiar with introducing parameters, fields, and variables.
 Extract class is a very nice one and so is the ability to convert a method to static and move a method.
 The trick here is to make as fewer manual changes as possible and move the code around fluently.

 Many times by this point, there is a small disappointment.
 The code you feared in the morning now looks quite simple.
-The real challenge is making the code simple, solving the puzzle.
+The real challenge is making the code simple and solving the puzzle.